amy@amyspeechlanguagetherapy.com

 • Contact Us

-Facts About Dysphagia
+Dysphagia

 Picture

-Dysphagia is the medical term for swallowing difficulty/disorder.
+is the medical term for swallowing difficulty/disorder.

 • All behavioral, sensory, and preliminary motor acts in preparation for the swallow, including cognitive awareness of the upcoming eating situation, visual recognition of food, and all of the physiologic responses to the smell and presence of food such as increased salivation

-• Positioning food in the mouth and the oral manipulation preceding the swallow, including suckling, sucking, and masticating
+• Positioning food in the mouth and the oral manipulation preceding the swallow, including suckling, sucking, and masticating.

 Dysphagia Facts